Blog > Book - Nam

 double veteran - having sex with a woman and then killing her made one a double veteran.

 A reference to The Deer Hunter movie is also in the book.
-I recall seeing this movie too young and be shocked by some of the situations there; I also recall not understanding the posttraumatic stress disorder of Christopher Walken's character.
+I recall seeing this movie too young and be shocked by some of the situations there; I also recall not understanding the post-traumatic stress disorder of Christopher Walken's character.

 Back to books list.